theotherstevenc/react-reader-view/readme.md

 ### `utils/`

-- `initialState.js` sets default values for the extension, if they are not currently saved in local storage
+- `profiles.js`, `generalSettings.js` set initial values from localstorage, or from hardcoded defaults
-- `disableReaderView.js` contains logic to disable the extension
+- `disableReaderView.js` logic to disable the extension
-- `enableReaderView.js` contains logic to enable the extension
+- `enableReaderView.js` logic to enable the extension
-- `css/styles.css` styles are injected automatically as declared in this file
+- `css/styles.css` styles are injected automatically

 ## Notes